 - The school reserves the right to require parents or guardians of some students to attend the field trip to provide supervision for their child.
-In such cases, if a parent is unable to attend, the student will be required to remain at school. - If a student has received a referral, or has demonstrated unsafe behavior, the student's parent or guardian may be required to attend as a chaperone.
+In such cases, if a parent is unable to attend, the student will be required to remain at school. - If a student has received a referral, or has demonstrated unsafe behavior, the student's parent or guardian may be required to attend as a chaperone. - Field trips are reserved for students who show responsibility during the school year and meet school expectations.
+Students who have been issued a suspension during the year may be disallowed.

-- End of the year class field trips are reserved for students who show responsibility during the school year and meet school expectations.
-Students who have been issued a suspension during the year will be disallowed from attending the end of the year field trip. - Students must have a "C" average or better for the current quarter in order to attend.
+• Students must have a "C" average or better for the current quarter in order to attend.
 Students who demonstrate the right attitude towards learning, but unable to attain the minimum grade requirement, will be allowed to attend on a case by case issue.